 How to make Balsamic Caramel Sauce

-We will start with 5 simple ingredients: brown sugar, balsamic vinegar (I used Secolari), heavy cream, butter, and salt.
+We will start with 5 simple ingredients: brown sugar, balsamic vinegar, heavy cream, butter, and salt.

 In 6 simple steps you can make this quick and easy balsamic caramel sauce!
 Check it out!